emmaunel/DiscordGo/README.md

 Discord C2 for Redteam engagement....Need a better name.
 If you can think of one, please tell me. :)

+Not to be confused with DiscordGo library which I use for the backend.

 # Why I made this

 During Blue-Red Team competition, I needed an easy and fast way to keep connected and a way for mutiple redteamer to run commands, hence DiscordGo.